csiro-fair/marimba/README.md

 <a name="getting-started"></a>
 ## Getting Started

-Marimba offers a streamlined CLI that encompasses the entire data processing workflow.
-Below is a minimal demonstration of the key commands required to step through all the Marimba processing stages.
+Marimba offers a streamlined CLI that encompasses the entire post-acquisition data processing workflow.
+Below is a minimal demonstration of the key CLI commands required to progress through all the Marimba processing stages.

 1. **Create a new Marimba Project:**